20% off your first purchase with code: SHOP24

 When given a choice, students with a strong desire to excel academically will choose to sit near the front.
 Those who do not, tend to choose seats in the back or near windows and doors.
 These are things you should keep in mind when designing the layout of your room.

-Here are some common seating arrangements and the pros and cons of each:
+Here are some popular classroom seating plan arrangements and the pros and cons of each:

 Traditional Row Arrangement

-Traditional rows are a very typical set up in higher education (high school and college), but was also the most common arrangement in elementary classrooms in years past.
+Traditional rows are a very typical set up in higher education (high school and college), but were also the most common desk arrangement in elementary classrooms in years past.
 Desks are arranged in straight rows with equal spacing between them.
+This is often the class seating plan used in small rooms.

 • Easy to set up